The Truth of the Line

 A campaign is launched to stop the development and William and Melissa find they are up against anonymous very rich investors from the murky world of offshore tax havens, tax evasion and money laundering.
 The local council grant permission for this development despite their own officers recommending it is denied.
 The fight goes all the way to the Royal Courts of Justice in the Strand and during this time development commences on the course.

 And of course it has a love story.
 Their love of the de Braose estate lands binds William and Melissa together despite the fact that ostensibly they come from different backgrounds.
 However, Hetty’s death reveals that Melissa’s background is nothing like what she had thought it was while she was growing up and she discovers that she too is part of that offshore tax haven status world.

 For Love or Money?

-This was my first novel written in 1998 under the name of Merylle Black and set in the very early days before mobile phones.
+This was my first novel and is set in the 1990s in the very early days of mobile phones.
 It is a rags to riches love story set in London, Tenerife, Jersey, Hong Kong and Paris.
 Here is the cover photo.